The House is on summer break, scheduled to return Sept. 15

 Mr. Speaker, when it comes to the work of the committee, it makes its own decisions, but I look forward to the recommendations on which the members have been working.
 I know our members of the committee are absolutely committed to supporting survivors.
 The antics that the opposition continues to make are to prevent that work.

 Our government has worked since we formed a government on providing support to survivors, with the passing of Bill C-77.
-We know that we have a lot more work to do and we will continue to do so.
+We know that we have a lot more work to do and we will continue to do it.

 Anita Vandenbeld Liberal Ottawa West—Nepean, ON